 Trudi Lynn Smith (Canada) is an artist, media anthropologist and curator who focuses on practices of photography with an interest in the invisible and under-represented.

 Trained as an anthropologist and artist, (Interdisciplinary PhD, Anthropology and Visual Art, University of Victoria, Canada), over the past 15 years she has theorized photography as event through academic research and writing, art installations, and performance.

 Her visual research into contested territories of parks and protected areas in North America explores the affective force of photography by following fleeting moments and shifting visualities to account for the fundamental impermanence of life.
-Recent publications include “The Anthropology of Historical Photography in a Protected Area: Life and Death in Waterton Lakes National Park, Alberta” in Anthropologica (2013); and recent presentations of her work in Canada and internationally include finding aid (Southern Alberta Art Gallery); Portable Camera Obscura at site-specific locations across North America.
+Recent publications include "Collaborating on the Fly: a manual in 10 easy steps" (with Coleman Nye and Mike Fortun) Theorizing the Contemporary, Cultural Anthropology, (2017); “The Anthropology of Historical Photography in a Protected Area: Life and Death in Waterton Lakes National Park, Alberta” in Anthropologica (2013); and recent presentations of her work in Canada and internationally include Residue: Proximal Interactions (collaboration with Kate Hennessy, curated by Julie Libersat at 500x finding aid (Southern Alberta Art Gallery); Portable Camera Obscura at site-specific locations across North America.

 Since 2009, she has been a member of the curatorial collective Ethnographic Terminalia, an experimental research project that curates group exhibitions in North American cities, demonstrating how contemporary artists, anthropologists, and institutions are engaging with ethnographic methodologies and art.

 She is currently the artist in residence in the Making Culture Lab in the School of Interactive Art and Technology at Simon Fraser University.